Thursday, December 10, 2015

 2 1/2 ounces of melted butter

-Combine cookie crumbs with melted butter in a bowl
+Combine cookie crumbs with melted butter in bowl.

-Pour mixture into 9 inch pie pan and press into the bottom and up the sides evenly
+Pour mixture into 9 inch pie pan and press into bottom and up sides evenly.

 Chocolate Peppermint Pie Filling

 1/2 cup sweet butter, softened